 Central dispensing pharmacies are often used for filling prescriptions for maintenance medications.
 Maintenance medications are regular, predictable medications that plan members take on an ongoing basis to address a chronic health issue.

-GroupHEALTH partners with Alliance Pharmacy to offer products called Managed Rx and Maintain Rx.
+GroupHEALTH partners with TELUS Health Virtual Pharmacy to offer products called Managed Rx and Maintain Rx.
 Managed Rx provides plan members with higher coverage for choosing generic drugs and therapeutic alternatives, as well as ordering their prescriptions from Alliance Pharmacy (a central dispensing pharmacy).
 Maintain Rx requires plan members to order their maintenance medication from Alliance Pharmacy.